SkrideOne/cx/rust_docs/bit-types_handbook.md

-# Best Practices for Handling Bit-Width and Type Sizes in Rust 1.90 Nightly (2025 Edition)
+# Best Practices for Handling Bit‑Width and Type Sizes in Rust 1.91 Nightly (2025 Edition)

 ## Overview

-Rust’s integer types come in fixed bit-width variants (e.g., `u8`, `i32`) and pointer-width variants (`usize`, `isize`).
+Rust’s integer types come in fixed bit‑width variants (e.g. `u8`, `i32`) and pointer‑width variants (`usize`, `isize`).
 Choosing the correct type has implications for portability, memory usage, performance and security.
-This guide synthesizes the latest Rust documentation and community discussions (up to August 2025) to provide best-practice recommendations for selecting and manipulating integer types under the Rust 1.90 nightly compiler.
-It separates typical cases—the situations most developers encounter—from non-typical cases involving unusual bit-widths, bit-fields or performance-critical code.
+This guide synthesises the latest Rust documentation and community discussions (up to August 2025) to provide best‑practice recommendations for selecting and manipulating integer types under the Rust 1.91 nightly compiler.
+It separates typical cases—the situations most developers encounter—from non‑typical cases involving unusual bit‑widths, bit‑fields or performance‑critical code.
+Nightly 1.91 stabilises numerous integer APIs introduced in 1.87–1.90, including unbounded shift operations (`unbounded_shl`/`unbounded_shr`), midpoint computation (`midpoint`) and checked casting between signed and unsigned types【47017583311317†L129-L140】.
+These additions influence how you handle overflows and bit operations.

 ---